Signal modulation

-In electronics and telecommunications, modulation is the process of varying one or more properties of a periodic waveform, called the carrier signal, with a separate signal called the modulation signal that typically contains information to be transmitted.
-For example, the modulation signal might be an audio signal representing sound from a microphone, a video signal representing moving images from a video camera, or a digital signal representing a sequence of binary digits, a bitstream from a computer.
+Signal modulation is the process of varying one or more properties of a periodic waveform in electronics and telecommunication for the purpose of transmitting information.

+The process encodes information in form of the modulation or message signal onto a carrier signal to be transmitted.
+For example, the message signal might be an audio signal representing sound from a microphone, a video signal representing moving images from a video camera, or a digital signal representing a sequence of binary digits, a bitstream from a computer.

-The carrier is higher in frequency than the modulation signal.
-Higher frequency allow the signal to transmit more data.
-In radio communication, the modulated carrier is transmitted through space as a radio wave to a radio receiver.
+This carrier wave usually has a much higher frequency than the message signal does.
+This is because it is impractical to transmit signals with low frequencies.
+Generally, receiving a radio wave requires a radio antenna with a length that is one-fourth of the wavelength of the transmitted wave.
+For low frequency radio waves, wavelength is on the scale of kilometers and building such a large antenna is not practical.

 Another purpose of modulation is to transmit multiple channels of information through a single communication medium, using frequency-division multiplexing (FDM).
 For example, in cable television (which uses FDM), many carrier signals, each modulated with a different television channel, are transported through a single cable to customers.
 Since each carrier occupies a different frequency, the channels do not interfere with each other.
 At the destination end, the carrier signal is demodulated to extract the information bearing modulation signal.

 A modulator is a device or circuit that performs modulation.
 A demodulator (sometimes detector) is a circuit that performs demodulation, the inverse of modulation.
 A modem (from modulator–demodulator), used in bidirectional communication, can perform both operations.
 The lower frequency band occupied by the modulation signal is called the baseband, while the higher frequency band occupied by the modulated carrier is called the passband.